sizezero/qmk_firmware/kleemann.md

 (middlespace + backspace + ESC) but I haven't tried that yet.
 I think you have to do the sequence before plugging the keyboard in.

+# KBD75

+The build for the KBD75 is similar.

+    make kbdfans/kbd75/rev2:kleemann
+    make kbdfans/kbd75/rev2:kleemann:flash

+I was able to reset it with the original factory rest of SCRLK+Backspace.
+Hold both keys plug in, wait a bit, watch `ATmega32u4` show up in `dmesg`, and then release.
+This worked for me with the initial bootloader but after flashing, my other keystrokes (usually MO plus ESC) failed to work.
+I think if I ever have to flash it again, I'll have to remove the back plate and hit the reset button.

 # Building the Original Project

 Here are the orignal steps for cloning the project: